 This laboratory course accompanies the Physics II course and includes exercises demonstrating lecture topics.
-This course is offered in an accelerated 7 week format as part of Logan's Flexible Accelerated Science Track (FAST) program or in the traditional 15 week format.
+This course is offered in an accelerated 7 week format as part of Logan's Flexible Accelerated Science Track (FAST) program.

 Pre-requisites: Physics I Lab or equivalent